OSeMOSYS/osemosys_global/docs/examples.md

    are correctly transferred over into the workflow we need to define a correct technology mapping.
    This can be done in the `workflow\scripts\osemosys_global\storage\constants.py` file.
    :::

+4. Add reserve margin contributions of the `SDS` and `LDS` technologies.

+    ```yaml
+    reserve_margin_technologies:
+      LDS : 70
+      SDS : 70
+    ```

-4. Run the command `snakemake -j6`
+5. Run the command `snakemake -j6`

    ```bash
    (osemosys-global) ~/osemosys_global$ snakemake -j6
    ```

-5. View system level capacity results for the storage technologies only.
+6. View system level capacity results for the storage technologies only.

    ![Example-6.1](_static/example_6.1.png "Example-6.1")